 Change the text in 9.4.2.2, as shown:

-When the UTF-8 SSID subfield of the Extended Capabilities element is equal to 1 in the frame that includes the SSID element, the SSID is interpreted using UTF-8 encoding. character encoding
+When the UTF-8 SSID subfield of the Extended Capabilities element is equal to 1 in the frame that includes the SSID element, or the Extended Capabilities of the source of the SSID information is known to include the UTF-8 SSID capability based on a previously received Extended Capabilities element, the SSID is interpreted using UTF-8 encoding.
+Otherwise, the character encoding of the octets in this SSID element is unspecified.

 CID 7553: